nilsreichardt/scrape-jwt-template/README.md

 ## Setup

-1. Go to the [Google Cloud Console](https://console.cloud.google.com) and create a new project
+1. Go to the [Google Cloud Console](https://console.cloud.google.com), create a new project and open this project.

 2. Open the Cloud Shell and run `gcloud config set project [YOUR_PROJECT_ID]`